You are here: American University College of Arts & Sciences Centers & Research

 News & Notes

-- Philip Johnson (Physics) has received $1,599,868 NASA for “Remote Sensing of Planetary Atmospheres in the Solar System and Beyond” and received $369,990.68 from NASA for “Spectroscopic Investigations of Processed Planetary and Astrophysical Ices with the Sublimation Laboratory Ice Millimeter/submillimeter Experiment.”
+- Philip Johnson (Physics) has received from NASA $1,599,868 for “Remote Sensing of Planetary Atmospheres in the Solar System and Beyond,” supplemental funding of $88,821.15 (new total: $458,811.83) for “Spectroscopic Investigations of Processed Planetary and Astrophysical Ices with the Sublimation Laboratory Ice Millimeter/submillimeter Experiment,” and supplemental funding of $126,266.83 (new total: $371,161) for “Revealing Primitive Material Preserved in Solar System Small Bodies.”

-- American University officially launched the Translating Research into Action Center (TRAC).
-TRAC, which is funded through a $5.7M, four-year cooperative agreement from the National Science Foundation Accelerating Research Translation program, is a university-wide initiative established to strengthen our capacity to speed and scale translational research.
+- American University officially launched the Translating Research into Action Center through a $5.7M, four-year cooperative agreement from the NSF Accelerating Research Translation program.

 See more in CAS News and Achievements.